walterhiggins/WMPJS/book-outline.md

 A recipe which periodically checks each player's location and automatically moves them back into an area close to the spawn location.

 ### Javascript Concepts introduced:
-1. for loops
+1. for loops  ( looping over the array of online players)
-2. Conditionals are examined in more detail.
+2. Conditionals are examined in more detail. (not sure this still applies - see earlier recipe - this might be just reinforcement)

 ## @@nextRecipe{guessb}: A number-guessing game revisited (repeating)
+Not sure if this really needs to be included in the book as it may be too high-level for beginners.
 ### Goal

 Readers learn how to create a simple number-guessing mini-game.
 The computer generates a random number (using the same function created in Recipe 1).
 Players try to guess the number and are told if the number they guessed is too high or too low.